Getting Organized

 • If you have many inferior items of something (e.g., knives, pens), then get rid of all the bad ones unless you can specifically think of a reason you’d need that many of them.

-• Pay close attention to the space you can’t use by holding onto an item.
+• Pay close attention to the space you can’t use by holding on to an item.

 Look at its current and calculate its possible future worth: